Dinesh281197/OTT-Merger-Analysis/README.md

 informed decisions and optimize content strategies post-merger, with the ultimate goal of establishing Lio-Jotstar as the leading OTT platform in India.

 ### Task List

 The management expects detailed insights into the following:

 1. Content Library Analysis: A detailed comparison of content types across both platforms.
 2. Subscriber Insights: Analyse trends in subscriber acquisition and demographic variations.
-3. Inactivity Analysis: Patterns of inactivity across age groups, city tiers, and subscription plans.
+3. Inactivity Analysis: Inactivity patterns across age groups, city tiers, and subscription plans.
 4. Upgrade Patterns: Insights into subscription upgrades and their influencing factors.
 5. Downgrade Patterns: Analysis of subscription downgrades and associated trends.
 6. Content Consumption Behavior: Patterns in total watch time, device preferences, and variations by user demographics.

+## Data Sources
+The dashboard gathers data from:
+MySQL Database: Essential data are pulled from MySQL database which has two SQL files 'Jotstar_db.sql' and Liocinema_db.sql'.
+Both SQL files consist of Subscribers table, Content table, and Content Consumption table.

 ## Data Model for User Data and User Content Consumption Tables